liam-kelley/SMA_Projet/README.md

 - The ask_for_card(desired_card,importance=0) method sends a message to the pile with a desired card (not used eventually);
 - The ask_for_first_initiative(importance=0) method sends a message to the pile to ask for initiative (not used eventually);
 - The check_win_condition() method (straightfoward).

 Four specific behaviours are then implemented using their own methods, to determine which action to play for each agent at each turn.

 ## Different AI implemented:

+Here are presented the four behaviours implemented.

+**RANDOM AI** : This AI acts totally at random, randomly picking a card from the hand and selecting one of its the agent's nearby cells which it can the card onto.
+If no cell is available for the chosen card, it will discard it and use it to set its initiative to first for the next round.
+This AI usually gets stuck by itself, but sometimes reaches the central pillar, with a little bit of luck.

+**REACTIVE AI** : This AI follows this plan :
+- If there is a nearby cell which the agent can climb upon and a MOVE card is in the agent's team, the agent will choose this action;
+- Else if there is nearby cell of same height as the agent's that can be upgraded and a BUILD_PILLAR card is in the agent's team, the agent will choose it;
+- Else if there is a nearby cell of a height lower than the agent's that can be upgraded and a BUILD_PILLAR card is in the agent's team, the agent will choose it;
+- Else if there is a nearby cell of same height as the agent's that is reachable and a MOVE card is in the agent's team, the agent will choose this action;
+- Else the AI will choose a card at random from the hand and use it the agent's initiative to first for the next round.

+This AI usually performs well, always reaching the central pillar even if it has to build many unnecessary pillars to the maximum height.
+It very usually wins against the random behaviour.

+**UTILITY AI** : This AI chooses the action according to a utility function which it will maximise.
+To do so, it determines which actions are possible to do, it  realises them and calculates the utility score from this position.
+It then reverts back to the initial state and tests the following actions until everything has been tested.
+It eventually chooses the action that had the best utility score, and realises it if the corresponding card is available in the agent's team's hand.
+If the best score is too low or if the card is not available, it will discard a card at random to set its initiative to first for the next round.

+The utility function is based on the following criteria :
+- Maximise the heights of the allies, and minimise those of the ennemies;
+- Maximise the number of pillars which an ally can climb upon, and minimise this type of cells for the ennemies;
+- Maximise the number of pillars which are the same level as an ally agent, and minimse this type of cells for the ennemies;
+- Minimise the number of cells which an ally cannot access, and maximise this type of cell for the ennemies;
+- Minimise the ally distance to the central pillar.

+Every one of these criteria has its own weight in the utility function, so that it is a linear combination of all these criteria.
+Unfortunately, because of a lack of time, no batch has been run to test the best weights.
+As a result, the final behaviour is unsatisfying, unable to access the central pillar and usually ending up doing the same two movements for eternity, or having the agent get stuck by itself.
+Also the weights are probably not linear, for example we would like the "minimising distance to the center" have more and more impact as the agent climbs up and up.

+**PLAYER** : Finally, the behaviour can be controlled by a human player via a command line.
+One just needs to pass the desired action as (move/build) + (up/down/left/right), or (no action) if one wants to set initiative to first for the next round.
+The script should check if the desired action is doable and ask until a valid command is given.
+**IMPORTANT NOTE: BECAUSE OF THE WHILE TRUE LOOP, THE CTRL+C COMMAND DOESN'T WORK TO KILL THE SCRIPT, BUT ONE CAN DO IT BY ENTERING "KILL LOOP" WHILE ENTERING THE DESIRED ACTION**